RichardTMiles/Singleton/README.md

 ----------

 To my older sister Morgan for getting detention to bring me my planner.
-To my girlfriend Sam who listens to me talk about code she doesn't understand.
+To my girlfriend Sam who listens to me talk about things she doesn't understand.